 If you don’t like this title you can change it to something you are familiar with.
 Something like, “ The 7 natural laws”, “The 7 universal laws”, “The laws of God”e.c.t.
 It is ok, they work under any title.

 So, don’t stay at the title, just read them with an open mind – study them – and you will understand that they are the core laws that govern our universe.

 Where do these laws come from?

-In early days there was a compilation of certain basic hermetic maxims, axioms, and precepts, which were passed from teacher to student, which is called ‘The Kybalion‘.
+In the early days there was a compilation of certain basic hermetic maxims, axioms, and precepts, which were passed from teacher to student, which is called ‘The Kybalion‘.
 (Listen to the audiobook for free)

 “The Kybalion”, originally published in 1908 by a person or persons under the pseudonym of “the Three Initiates”, is a book claiming to be the essence of the teachings of Hermes Trismegistus.
 (In Egypt he went under the name of Thoth)